ksun46/TwoLevelAlgo/README.md

 ## Software
 * Julia v1.1.0
 * JuMP v0.18: This earlier version of JuMP is used in all related experiments, where the underlying solver interface is provided by `MathProgBase`.
 We notice that later versions of JuMP using `MathOptInterface` will slow down our algorithms, especiall when parallization is used.
 * Ipopt v3.12.8: Linear solver MA27 is used in all related experiments.
-If not available on the testing environment, Ipopt can be installed from [`Ipopt.jl`](https://github.com/JuliaOpt/Ipopt.jl), where custom installation is also discussed.
-See also [here](https://coin-or.github.io/Ipopt/INSTALL.html) on how to obtain the HSL thrid party library.
-Notice that the Ipopt by default uses linear solver MUMPS, which may potentially compromise the performance on large problems.
+If not available on the testing environment, Ipopt can be installed from [`Ipopt.jl`](https://github.com/JuliaOpt/Ipopt.jl).
+However, notice that this version of Ipopt uses linear solver MUMPS, which may potentially compromise the performance on large problems.

 All Julia pacakges can be installed by running the script `warmup.jl` (run `Pkg.add("Ipopt")` if Ipopt is not available).